About

 THE BACKGROUND STORY

 All partners and funders behind this programme are long-standing players of empowering civil society and enhancing open debate and cultural dialogue in Turkey.
-The core consortium of the program has approached civil society development particularly through arts and culture but also addressing contemporary challenges in Turkey and its neighbouring regions.
+The core consortium of the programme has approached civil society development particularly through arts and culture but also addressing contemporary challenges in Turkey and its neighbouring regions.
 The broad spectrum of experience tackling larger public and social issues has substantially informed the formation of this new programme.

 The Tandem Turkey programme, which lasted from 2011 to 2019, is one of the long-term collaborations of VAHA partners.
 Around 150 participants representing cultural and civil society organisations from Turkey, Europe, and the neighbouring region participated in the programme, which supported a total of 65 collaborations.
 Following in the footsteps of Tandem Turkey’s nearly decade-long legacy, we continued our collaboration to develop a new programme targeting active cultural spaces that promote public discussion and dialogue in Turkey, Europe and in the wider region.
 We visited several cities across Turkey and met with recently emerged initiatives in the winter of 2019, and then involved them in co-designing the programme through a meeting in March 2020.
 We are pleased to introduce you the resulting VAHA programme, and thank everyone involved in the making of it.